diegoarvz4/building_facebook/README.md

 # uFriends

-> This project is a social network that lets you make posts and comments.
-You can add friends and see their posts!
-Try logging in with your own facebook account.
+A social media site where you can post, like, and comment on your friends' posts.
+The back-end and the front-end were built with Ruby on Rails.

 ## Live